VFA NEWSLETTER / SEPTEMBER 2011

 Recently, a rare earthquake shook the East Coast, measuring 5.8 on the Richter scale.
 The quake was centered in Virginia, but was felt in 25 states and Ontario.
 It has caused many to begin thinking about the importance of earthquake preparation, especially in regards to facilities.
-We have talked about this in previous posts, particularly the challenge for facilities managers in addressing the risk posed by nonstructural components.
+Facilities managers face a significant challenge, particularly in addressing the risk posed by non-structural components.

-According to FEMA, in general, the structural components of a commercial building account for approximately 15-25% of the original construction cost, while the nonstructural (mechanical, electrical, plumbing, and architectural) components account for the remaining 75-85% of the cost.
+In general, the structural components of a commercial building account for approximately 15-25% of the original construction cost, while the nonstructural (mechanical, electrical, plumbing, and architectural) components account for the remaining 75-85% of the cost (source: FEMA).
 Contents belonging to the building occupants, such as movable partitions, furniture, and office or medical equipment, represent a significant additional value at risk.
 When these costs are compared, it becomes clear that the largest capital investment in most commercial buildings is in the nonstructural systems and contents.
-You can read more about the sources of earthquake damage that can occur in nonstructural components on the FEMA website.